Barbara Liebrich

-Barbara E. Liebrich [Bobbie] (September 30, 1922 – July 17, 2006) was an American infielder, manager and chaperone in the All-American Girls Professional Baseball League during the 1948 and 1954 seasons.
+Barbara E. Liebrich [Bobbie] (September 30, 1922 – July 17, 2006) was an American infielder, manager and chaperone in the All-American Girls Professional Baseball League (AAGPBL) during the 1948 and 1954 seasons.
 She batted and threw right-handed.

 The diligent and dedicated Barbara Liebrich gave seven years of good service in the All-American Girls Professional League through different facets.
 Liebrich did not get much playing time, but she became a manager of one of the traveling teams and also served as a chaperone.

 Early life

 Born in Providence, Rhode Island, Liebrich was the second girl of four children into the family of George and Lillian (Leicht) Liebrich.
 As a child, she grew up in a baseball household as her father was a semi-professional pitcher for many years, although she began playing softball with the Hudson Motor Car Company team after high school graduation in 1940, appearing in national tournaments in Detroit in 1941 and 1943.